October 28, 2021

-I initially wrote this article for version 3.x of k3d.
-The later version supports the local registry out of the box in k3d.
-If you are interested in setting up the registry outside of k3d, follow along, else skips to the k3d cluster setup.
+I initially wrote this article for K3D version 3.x.
+The later version supports the local registry out of the box.
+If you want to set up the registry outside of K3D, follow along or skip to the K3D cluster setup.

 Pre-requisites